 Contribution Rules

 Under current law, an employer may or may not contribute to a SEP plan in any given year, similar to a profit sharing plan.
-Again, the maximum annual contribution that an employee can make is the lesser of 25% of wages or $49,000, whichever is less.

 And, this contribution is not discriminatory.
-It must be made in the same amount to all eligible employees, except for the sole proprietor or partners.
+It must be made in the same amount to all eligible employee(s), except for the sole proprietor or partners.

 The benefits to a SEP plan, as with any other tax qualified plans, are eligible income tax deductions and tax-free growth until withdrawn.
 Distributions are taxed at ordinary income tax rates.
+Distributions made prior to age 59-1/2 could be subject to a IRS-imposed 10% penalty plus taxes.

 Requirements

-SEPS are subject to "top heavy testing" obligations and, if it is found to be so (favoring key employees of high wage earners), then current law mandates a 3% minimum contribution on behalf of each participant who is not a key employee.
+SEPS are subject to top heavy testing obligations and, if it is found to be so (favoring key employees of high wage earners), then current law mandates a 3% minimum contribution on behalf of each participant who is not a key employee.

-If established and maintained properly, SEP plans are an excellent savings tool as they allow high annual contributions more than most other qualified plans.
+If established and maintained properly, SEP plans are an excellent savings tool as they allow high annual contributions more than most other tax qualified plans.
 They are ideal and commonly found in small business situations.

-Other Key Advantages
+Other Potential Advantages

-There are no complicated forms to fill out;
+• There are no complicated forms to fill out;

-There are no annual reports for you to file with the IRS; and
+• There are no annual reports for you to file with the IRS; and

-Offering a retirement plan can make it easier to attract and retain valuable employees.
+• Offering a retirement plan can make it easier to attract and retain valuable employees.

 Action To Take